greenbone/docs/src/22.4/kali/troubleshooting.md

 16  main    5433 online postgres /var/lib/postgresql/16/main /var/log/postgresql/postgresql-16-main.log
 ```

-Here we see two online clusters listening on ports `5432` and `5433`.
-Since the target cluster `16/main` already exists, we must temporarily delete it.
-Otherwise we will encounter an error `Error: target cluster 16/main already exists`.
+The output above shows two online clusters listening on ports `5432` and `5433`.
+Since the target cluster `16/main` already exists, it must be temporarily deleted to avoid the error `Error: target cluster 16/main already exists`.
 The existence of the `16/main` cluster does not necessarily mean that the old cluster has already been upgraded; it simply means that a cluster for that version is present.

 ```{code-block}
 :caption: Trying to upgrade to an existing cluster will fail.